george-w-boo/finance-test-task/README.md

 3. Modify content of the folder `server` - if you want to complete bonus tasks
 4. Commit and push your code to your repository
 5. Send us link to your repository

+## Implemented bonus functionality
+We can distinguish whether the price has risen or dropped by the background color of the price tag:
+- green - price rose
+- red - price dropped